-This transition from the State 2: Native/Invaded State to State 3: Invaded State generally occurs with extended periods of no use or very light grazing, and no fire.
-Exotic cool-season grasses (such as Kentucky bluegrass, smooth brome, Canada bluegrass, and/or annual bromes) become the dominant graminoids.
+This transition from the State 2: Native/Invaded State to State 3: Invaded State generally occurs with heavy season-long grazing or extended periods of non-use.
+Exotic cool-season grasses (such as Kentucky bluegrass, smooth brome, crested wheatgrass, and/or annual bromes) become the dominant graminoids.
 Studies indicate that a threshold may exist in this transition when both Kentucky bluegrass exceeds 30% of the plant community and native grasses represent less than 40% of the plant community composition.
 Similar thresholds may exist for other exotic cool-season grasses.
+This transition may also occur under other managerial conditions, such as heavy season-long grazing (primarily Kentucky bluegrass).